AnyMindGroup/skunk-codegen/README.md

     pgCodeGenUser           := "postgres", // default: "postgres"
     pgCodeGenDb             := "postgres", // default: "postgres"
     pgCodeGenPassword       := Some("postgres"), // default: None
+    // pgCodeGenOperateDB value will create new database with specified
+    // name if not exist for pgCodeGen migration process.
+Recommend to be configure differently
+    // with multiple module in the same project pgCodeGenOperateDB      := Some("postgres_b") // default: None

-    // whether to start a postgres docker container on running the task (default: true) pgCodeGenUseDocker      := true,
+    // whether to start a postgres docker container and what image to use on running the task (default: Some("postgres:16-alpine")) pgCodeGenUseDockerImage      := Some("postgres:16-alpine"),

     // path to directory with sql migration script pgCodeGenSqlSourceDir   := file("src") / "main" / "resources" / "db" / "migration",

-    // list of tables to exclude from generator pgCodeGenExcludedTables := List("to_exclude_table_name"),
+    // list of tables to exclude from generator pgCodeGenExcludedTables := List("to_exclude_table_name") )
-    // ...
-  )
 ```
 See all available settings under [PgCodeGenPlugin.scala](modules/sbt/src/main/scala/com/anymindgroup/sbt/PgCodeGenPlugin.scala).